The Ultimate Gitleaks Guide

 # Test configuration against known samples

-gitleaks detect --config gitleaks.toml --source test-samples/
+gitleaks dir --config gitleaks.toml --source test-samples/

 # Validate configuration syntax

-gitleaks detect --config gitleaks.toml --no-git --source /dev/null
+gitleaks dir --config gitleaks.toml --source /dev/null

 Performance Tuning